-Defining risk appetite is an essential element of the Company's risk management.
-When deciding on its risk appetite, the Company considers its risk capacity, i.e. the amount and type of risk the Company is able to support in pursuit of its business objectives, taking into account its capital structure and access to financial markets.
+Defining risk appetite is an essential element of the Group's risk management.
+When deciding on its risk appetite, the Group considers its risk capacity, i.e. the amount and type of risk the Group is able to support in pursuit of its business objectives, taking into account its capital structure and access to financial market.

-The Risk Appetite Statement ("RAS") is established by the Board and reviewed on a yearly basis, according to the desired level of risk exposures.
+The Risk Appetite Statement (RAS) was established by the Boards of MNRB and the respective subsidiaries and reviewed on a yearly basis, according to the desired level of risk exposures.
 Management operationalises the RAS into risk tolerance levels for specific risks.

-Highlights on Key Risks
+• Highlights on Key Risks

-The Company, through its normal day-to-day business, is exposed to different types of risks that could adversely affect the Company's operating results and financial position.
+The Group, through its normal day-to-day business, is exposed to different types of risks that could adversely affect the Group's operating results and financial position.
 Key risks are constantly monitored by the Management and escalated to the GMRCC and RMCB, and periodically reviewed by the Board.

-The Company's key risks are described in the relevant sections of the Financial Statements.
+The Group's key risks are described in the relevant sections of the Financial Statements.

-(ii) Internal Audit

-- The Audit Committee ("AC") complements the oversight role of the Board by providing an independent assessment of the adequacy and effectiveness of governance, risk management and internal controls.
-The Audit Committee is assisted by an independent Internal Audit Department ("IAD") in performing its role. - The internal audit function of the Company is undertaken by the IAD established at MNRB.
-The department reports directly to the Audit Committee of the Company. - The IAD performs regular reviews of the business processes of the Company to assess the adequacy and effectiveness of governance, risk management and internal controls. - IAD provides recommendations to improve on the effectiveness of risk management, controls and governance processes.
+- (ii) Internal Audit - The AC complements the oversight role of the Board by providing an independent assessment of the adequacy and effectiveness of governance, risk management and internal controls.
+The Audit Committee is assisted by an independent Internal Audit Department (IAD) in performing its role. - The internal audit function of the Group is undertaken by the IAD established at MNRB.
+The department reports directly to the respective Audit Committees of the Group. - The IAD performs regular reviews of the business processes of the Company to assess the adequacy and effectiveness of governance, risk management and internal controls. - The IAD provides recommendations to improve on the effectiveness of risk management, controls and governance processes.
 Control lapses are escalated to Management and Board for deliberation, where necessary.
 Status of rectification is tracked and monitored by Management and Audit Committee, within the committed timeline.
 Management will accordingly follow through to ensure the resolution of recommendations agreed upon.
-Audit reviews are carried out on functions that are identified on a risk-based approach, in the context of the Company's evolving business and its regulatory environment, while also taking into consideration inputs of Senior Management and the Audit Committee. - The Audit Committee meets at least once every quarter to review matters identified in reports prepared by the Internal Auditors, External Auditors and Regulatory Authorities.
-It further evaluates the effectiveness and adequacy of the Company's internal control system.
-The Audit Committee has active oversight on the Internal Auditors' independence, scope of work and resources.
-The activities undertaken by the Audit Committee during the year are highlighted in the Audit Committee Reports of the Company.

-(iii) Other Key Elements of Internal Control

-- The Board ensures that all decisions are communicated promptly to staff of all levels within the Company and vice versa where feedback and suggestions on improvements could be communicated to the Management and the Board. - The Company has a well-defined organisational structure with clear lines of responsibility and accountability.
-Further, to minimise errors and reduce the possibilities of fraud, segregation of duties is practised by ensuring critical tasks are assigned to different employees. - Annual business plans and budgets are developed in line with the Company's strategies and risk appetite, and submitted to the Board for approval.
-Financial performance and major variances against targets are reviewed by the Management on a regular basis and reported to the Board on a quarterly basis.
+Audit reviews are carried out on functions that are identified on a risk-based approach, in the context of the Group's evolving business and its regulatory environment, while also taking into consideration inputs of Senior Management as well as inputs from the respective Audit Committees. - The AC meet at least once every quarter to review matters identified in reports prepared by the Internal Auditors, External Auditors, and Regulatory Authorities.
+It further evaluates the effectiveness and adequacy of the Group's internal control system.
+The Audit Committees have active oversight on the Internal Auditors' independence, scope of work and resources.
+The activities undertaken by the Audit Committees during the year are highlighted in the Audit Committee Reports of MNRB and its main operating subsidiaries. - (iii) Other Key Elements of Internal Control - The Board ensures that all decisions are communicated promptly to staff of all levels within the Group and vice-versa where feedback and suggestions on improvements could be communicated to the Management and the Board. - The Group has a well-defined organisational structure with clear lines of responsibility and accountability.
+Further, to minimise errors and reduce the possibilities of fraud, segregation of duties is practised by ensuring conflicting tasks are assigned to different employees. - Annual business plans and budgets are developed in line with the Group's strategies and risk appetite and submitted to the respective Boards for approval.
+Financial performance and major variances against targets are reviewed by the Management on a regular basis and reported to the Boards on a quarterly basis.